 With 5,000 acres of the Chiltern Hills and woodland to romp around, there are plenty of walks to choose from, parking is free and the paths are buggy-friendly.
 Afterwards warm up in front of the roaring fire at family-owned country inn, The Greyhound, in the pretty village of Aldbury.

-Southern Country Parks, Bishop’s Stortford, chosen by schools director Katie Molloy
+Southern Country Parks, Bishop’s Stortford

-Tylers Hill and Ley Hill near Chesham, chosen by regional commercial manager Jo Findlay
+Tylers Hill and Ley Hill near Chesham

 OVER THE BORDER…

-I like this one because it takes in both town and country.
+This one takes in both town and country.
 The route is here in detail but you basically start by walking through Higginson Park by the river bank, heading along the towpath away from town and eventually coming to Rassler and then Davenport woods, before heading back into civilisation.
 And take your pick in the town centre for a post-walk tipple or bite – The Botanist is great for cocktails, The Chequers serves fantastic meat dishes, take your chances on nabbing a table at Tom Kerridge’s exquisite The Coach, or head to The Ivy Marlow Garden for a more glitzy experience

 Port Meadow, Oxford, chosen by Muddy founder Hero Brown